 1943 George Marion, Jr. and Thomas "Fats" Waller's Early to Bed—the first musical comedy of the 1943-1944 season—opens on Broadway at the Broadhurst Theatre.
-Described as "a fairy tale for grown-ups only," it will go on to run for 380 performances.
+Described as "a fairy tale for grown-ups only," it goes on to run for 380 performances.

 1955 American producer and playwright John Golden dies at age 81.
 First an actor and then a writer, Golden eventually found success as the producer of such plays as The First Year and Seventh Heaven.
 A Broadway house bearing his name serves as a memorial.

 1969 Oh!
 Calcutta! opens at the Eden Theater in New York.
 The adult-oriented review boasts a mostly-nude cast performing skits by the likes of John Lennon, Samuel Beckett, and Sam Shepard.
-While this production will have a long and successful run, it is the 1976 revival that will enter the history books as one of the longest-running musicals of all time, with 5,969 played performances.
+While the production has a long and successful run, it is the 1976 revival that enters the history books as one of the longest-running musicals of all time, with 5,969 performances.

 2015 The world premiere of On Your Feet!, the musical based on the lives of Gloria and Emilio Estefan, opens at Chicago's Oriental Theatre.
 Ana Villafañe and Josh Segarra star.
-The production will transfer to Broadway a few months later.
+The production transfers to Broadway a few months later.